tsaomao/edX--MSDS-Curriculum--DAT204x/README.md

 Need to know more about matrices in R?
 Don't worry, there is plenty of information available!
 The following webpage r-project/matrices (https://cran.r-project.org/doc/manuals/R-intro.html#Arrays-and-matrices) will guide you to the right piece of information inside the big library of r-project.
 Note that it also contains more advanced operations on matrices, like how to take the determinant of a matrix in R or how to transpose a matrix.

 As an alternative source you can visit this webpage: ats.ucla.edu/matrices (http://www.ats.ucla.edu/stat/r/library/matrix_alg.htm) on the site of the Institute for Digital Research and Education.
 Here the concept of working with matrices in R is once again explained and some more technical examples are also discussed.

+Further Readings for Chapter 4.
+Factors:
+Factors are handy right?
+Of course you want to know more!
+As always a good source is r-project, following this link r-project/factors (https://cran.r-project.org/doc/manuals/R-intro.html#Factors), you immediatly get to the right information.

+The Swiss Federal Institute of technology in Zurich, also has some very good documentation on factors in R. You can find it on their website by following this link: stat.ethz.chse/factors (https://stat.ethz.ch/R-manual/R-devel/library/base/html/factor.html).